 A research group consisting of De Hoyo, Pozzo, Sañudo, Carrasco, Gonzalo-Skok, Dominguez-Cobo & Moran-Camacho examined the effect of in-season eccentric-overload training program with flywheel training on muscle-injury incidence and severity and performance in junior elite soccer players.
 18 junior elite soccer players from Spain underwent a 10 week intervention period with flywheel training 1-2 session per week.
 Training consisted of 3-6 sets of six repetitions of leg curls and squats in a flywheel device and was implemented on top of there normal soccer training, 5-6 time a week.
 The intervention group was compared with a control group that just trained the normal soccer training.
 Conclusion: 10 –weeks in-season flywheel training focusing on maximal power concentric load and eccentric overload is effective in reducing muscle-injury incidence and severity in elite junior soccer players.
 In addition, improvements in jumping and sprinting abilities were obtained.
 “Effects of a 10 week in-season eccentric overload training program on muscle-injury prevention and performance in junior elite soccer players”

-The Newest model, the kBox4 Active is built on proven, reliable technology.
+Our entry level model for the serious personal trainer or demanding home user.
 The perfect tool in strength and rehabilitation at our lowest price point.

-The kBox4 Pro is our premium model with the greatest versatility.
-It’s ideal for sports teams and larger training and physiotherapy facilities.
+Our premium kBox model with the greatest versatility and largest performance area.
+It’s ideal for sports teams, premium fitness clubs and physiotherapy facilities.

-The kPulley is the ideal horizontal solution for improving strength by offering flywheel training for rotational and pull exercises.
+The kPulley2 is the ideal horizontal solution for improving strength by offering flywheel training for rotational and pull exercises.

 Exxentric AB is a company developing innovative, science-based training equipment and methods for strength and conditioning, including the kBox, and the kPulley used by performance coaches, personal trainers and physiotherapists worldwide since 2011.